 While a single plumbing project might call for both plumber's putty and Teflon tape, you cannot substitute one for the other.
-Teflon tape gives a reliable seal on threaded pipe joints for liquids and gases that may be under considerable pressure.
-Plumber's putty acts as a flexible caulk in situations where you need water resistance—but it cannot withstand any significant pressure.
+Teflon tape, also called plumber's tape or thread-seal tape, gives a reliable seal on threaded pipe joints for liquids and gases that may be under considerable pressure.
+The plumber's putty acts as a flexible caulk in situations where you need water resistance—but it cannot withstand any significant pressure.
+Plumber's putty is not used on pipe threads, like Teflon tape is.

 Teflon tape, also known as PTFE (polytetrafluoroethylene) tape, is a thin film that works as a sealant on threaded pipe joints.
 Different types and densities of PTFE tape are color-coded for different uses.
 White tape, which you will find in any hardware or DIY store, is suited for water supply pipes up to 3/8 inch in diameter.
 Yellow tape, which is twice as dense as white, is for use on gas lines.
 Red tape is for use on larger pipes—1/2 inch to 2 inches.
 There is also green tape for oxygen and medical gas lines, and copper, which acts a lubricant rather than as a sealant.